On this dayDec 20, 1986

 When Mr. Griffith, Mr. Sandiford, and Mr. Grimes exited the restaurant soon after, the white teens had returned with baseball bats and tree limbs.
 Mr. Grimes ran fast enough to escape the attack but Mr. Griffith and Mr. Sandiford were brutally beaten.
 Fleeing the blows, Mr. Griffith ran into traffic on the busy Belt Parkway and was struck and killed by a car.
 The attack against Mr. Sandiford continued even as Mr. Griffith lay dying.

-When Queens District Attorney John Santucci charged the three teens responsible for Mr. Griffth’s death with reckless endangerment, he was accused of being inappropriately lenient and removed from the case.
-New York Governor Mario Cuomo then appointed special prosecutor Charles Hynes to investigate Michael Griffith's death.
-After Scott Kern, Jason Ladone, and Jon Lester were prosecuted and convicted for the attack, Judge Thomas Demakos sentenced Kern to 6-18 years imprisonment; Jason Ladone to 5-15 years; and Jon Lester, the accused instigator, to 10-30 years.
+When Queens District Attorney John Santucci charged Scott Kern, Jason Ladone, and Jon Lester with reckless endangerment for their suspected roles in Mr. Griffith's death, Santucci was accused of being inappropriately lenient and removed from the case, replaced by special prosecutor Charles Hynes.
+After the three defendants were prosecuted and convicted for Michael Griffith's murder, Judge Thomas Demakos sentenced Kern to 6-18 years imprisonment; Jason Ladone to 5-15 years; and Jon Lester, the accused instigator, to 10-30 years.
 While passing down his rulings, Judge Demakos asked, “What kind of individual do I have before me who, after witnessing a young Black man get crushed by a car, continues his reckless conduct by savagely beating another Black male with a bat?”